AkshayIyer12/cmdLineParser/README.md

 The commands are also taken as arbitrary value and added to the '_' array.

 The commandLineParser can also parse links and filename with extensions which are appended to the '_' array.

+The filename being executed is linked to $0 in the map object.

 To run the file you need to ./filename.js in your unix terminal.